 on the home front - rugby season has now finished, sunday mornings are mine again!

-currently my two laptops are causing me problems and have had to resort to using Jos, nothing of mine is stored on it so at present things are a little thin
+here I am looking best and describing the underhand trick of hair pulling!!!!currently my two laptops are causing me problems and have had to resort to using Jos, nothing of mine is stored on it so at present things are a little thin

 hope to be fully upto speed by the weekend